LIST: 35 Must-Visit Historical Places in the Philippines

 Fort Santiago, Manila

-Located in Intramuros, Manila, this iconic landmark was a fortress that saw many historical events in the Philippines, such as the imprisonment of the national hero Jose Rizal, the invasion of Chinese pirates spearheaded by Limahong, and the start of the American rule in the Philippines.
+Located in Intramuros, Manila, this iconic landmark was a fortress that witnessed many historical events in the Philippines, including the imprisonment of the national hero Jose Rizal, the invasion by Chinese pirates led by Limahong, and the start of American rule in the Philippines.
 There are many sites to explore in Fort Santiago and nearby attractions with historical value.

 - Address: Palacio Del Gobernador, General Luna Corner Aduana Streets, Intramuros, Manila City